-The new year is approaching, this is a time when people set up a list of goals to achieve by the end of the new year.
-For a lot of people, that list is the same every year.
-Somehow, you just can't get to your goals or check them off your list.
-You're still trying to quit smoking, you're still trying to lose weight, and you still haven't started going to the gym.
-Motivation isn't the problem, it is not that simple.
+The new year is approaching.
+It is the time of year when people set up a list of goals to achieve by the end of the new year.
+To a lot of people, that list is the same every year.
+Somehow, you can't get to your goals or check them off your list.
+You're still trying to quit smoking, you're still trying to lose weight, and you haven't started going to the gym.
+Motivation isn't the problem.
 There are a few reasons why your new year's resolution never works out.

-1. It is something you feel you -should- do, but don't actually have any passion for.
+1. Your resolution is something you feel you -should- do, but don't actually have any passion for.

 2. Your resolution isn't realistic.

 We humans have something that I like to call "someday-syndrome", where we set the deadline for "someday", as a way not to actually have to work on it.